CPR & AED Program

 - Plan to be on time and stay for the full time scheduled for class.
 Late arrivals will be asked to reschedule for a different class.

-- If you cannot attend a class, please cancel 24 hours in advance or as soon as possible.
-It is costly when registered participants do not attend class, particularly when others may be waiting to attend.
+- If you cannot attend a class, please cancel as soon you know you cannot attend.
+It is costly when registered participants do not attend class, particularly when others are waiting to attend.
 Illnesses and emergencies happen; please just let us know by email as soon as possible.

-- If you register and do not attend three (3) classes, you will be asked to pay for the class or take it with a different provider.
+- If you register and do not attend two (2) classes without canceling, you will be asked to pay for the class or take it with a different provider.

 - If your class is canceled, you will receive an email sent to the email you used to enroll.
 If you have reason to believe your class may be canceled, please check your email before coming to class.